 ***Disney Resort Updates***

-Due to the outbreak of the COVID-19 (Corona) Virus, ALL Disney Parks, Cruise Lines, and Disney Vacation Club Resorts will be closed until further notice:
+Due to the outbreak of the COVID-19 (Corona) Virus, Most Disney Parks, Cruise Lines, and Disney Vacation Club Resorts will be closed until further notice:

 Disney is over whelmed with people attempting to rebook / cancel so please be patient with them.
 They are modifying their cancelation policy to accommodate guests.
 Many booking services can be handled online (links above).
 They are reportedly going to extend AP's by one month.